dysoxor/INFO-H304_projet/FINAL_WORK/READ_ME.txt

 Find 1.1.0

-This project has been made by Andrey SOBOLEVSKY, Franck TROUILLEZ and Tristan SMEESTERS.
+This project has been written by Andrey SOBOLEVSKY, Franck TROUILLEZ and Tristan SMEESTERS.

 The purpose of this code is to align a query sequence with all the proteins